youngmp/applications_park/info/readme.md

   * Game development/graphics: C++, Lua

 ## Math/Applied Math to Science, Engineering, or Medicine
-Repeat after me: **LEARN TO WRITE, LEARN TO WRITE, LEARN TO WRITE, LEARN TO WRITE, ...**
+Repeat after me: **LEARN TO WRITE, LEARN TO WRITE, LEARN TO WRITE, LEARN TO WRITE, ...** Someone with mathematical training tends to be poorly trained in writing, even if they've published a large number of papers.

-Math and science are very different in practice.
-I cannot stress this enough.
 * The sciences, engineering, and medicine generally require far more grants, and obtaining at least one big grant is usually an expectation for tenure  (e.g., NIH R01 grants, which average 600,000 USD and commonly number in millions of dollars).
   * Undergrads, and especially graduate students, postdocs, and faculty live and die by grants.
   * Positions in scientific disciplines are largely funded by grants (in contrast to math, which traditionally funds PhD, postdoc, and faculty positions through teaching and college or department funds).